jryans/jryans.github.com/source/blog/cv.markdown

 <div class="section">Profile</div>

 I believe security is both a fundamental right and also our biggest challenge in today’s computing environment.
 Tools like KLEE, S²E, and angr which allow analysis of binaries are an important path forward.
-I want to push the boundary of what’s possible through new research and open source tools that build upon techniques like symbolic execution, fuzzing, and formal verification.
+I want to push the boundary of what’s possible through new research and open source tools that apply techniques like symbolic execution, fuzzing, and formal verification to large-scale systems that people interact with every day.

 <div class="section">Education</div>